palichis/edx-documentation/en_us/course_authors/source/creating_content/create_problem.rst

 #. **Hide Answer button.**

    .. image:: ../Images//AnatomyOfExercise3.png
-    :alt: Image of a problem in the course accordian
+    :alt: Image of a problem in the course accordion

 #. **Grading.** The instructor may specify whether a group of problems
    is graded.
 If a group of problems is graded, a clock icon appears for